Becoming a Travel Agent in Arizona

 Popular Host Agencies

-There’s a lot of different agencies out there, we highly recommend starting with the well-regarded MainStreet Travel and Yeti Travel agencies!
-They both have extensive resources and supportive environments.
-Each offer a 70/30 commission split, helpful tools, and some of the best FAM trips!!
-They treat their agents like family which is a very nice thing to have especially when you’re just starting out!
+There’s a lot of different agencies out there, we highly recommend starting with a top notch agency that has a lot to offer and has great relations with suppliers!
+Here at MainStreet Travel we have extensive resources and supportive environments!
+We offer a 70/30 commission split, helpful tools, and some of the best FAM trips!!
+Our supplier relationships are as good as you can get, our agents love how helpful that is!
+Plus, we treat our agents like family which is a very nice thing to have especially when you’re just starting out!

 Business Registration and Licensing